dqops/dqo/docs/dqo-concepts/dqops-user-interface-overview.md

 The DQOps home screen provides a quick guide on how to start data quality monitoring.
 Here, you can also access summaries that provide a centralized view of the data quality or all your monitored tables and columns.
-These summaries are created based on the results of previously executed data quality checks.
+These summaries are created based on the results of previously executed monitoring and partition data quality checks.
+The results form profiling data quality are not included in the calculation.

 ### **Tables summary**
 The Tables summary screen provides a centralized view of the data quality of all your tables within DQOps.